santi-mir/posts/README.md

-# Notes
+# Posts

-Where I write my thoughts on topics related to AI, XAI, and AI for chemistry.
+Short posts on topics related to AI, XAI, and AI for chemistry.

-The posts are normally short, some of them in a few parts.

 **URL**: <https://santi-mir.github.io/posts>.